git-lfs/git-lfs/docs/proposals/ssh_adapter.md

 server to help it manage authentication.
 These strings must meet the syntax for the `value` production above; if arbitrary bytes are needed, Base64 encoding is recommended.

+The `hash-algo` argument has the same meaning as the `hash_algo` field in the HTTP JSON API.

 The `expires-in` and `expires-at` key-value pairs have the same meaning as their corresponding items from the HTTP JSON API.